syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 ## Appearance
 The SfListView allows you to customize the appearance of the selected items or mouse hover items through `SfListView.Style `property.

-### Change the Background and Foreground Color for Selection
+### Change the background and foreground colors for selection
 The selection background and foreground color can be changed by using the `SfListView.Style.SelectionStyle` property.

 {% tabs %}